-For program years 2012 through 2015, the Workforce Investment Act (WIA) required grant recipients (1) to use performance measures that gauged outcomes for program participants in the areas of employment, employment retention, and earnings and (2) to negotiate performance levels for each performance measure with the U.S. Department of Labor (DOL).1 As shown in table 16, the Commonwealth of the Northern Mariana Islands (CNMI) met the negotiated performance levels for two of the nine performance measures in program year 2015.
+For program years 2012 through 2015, the Workforce Investment Act (WIA) required grant recipients (1) to use performance measures that gauged outcomes for program participants in the areas of employment, employment retention, and earnings and (2) to negotiate performance levels for each performance measure with the U.S. Department of Labor (DOL).
+As shown in table 16, the Commonwealth of the Northern Mariana Islands (CNMI) met the negotiated performance levels for two of the nine performance measures in program year 2015.
 While DOL officials told us that recipients of WIA and Workforce Innovation and Opportunity Act (WIOA) grants are generally required to meet negotiated performance levels in order to receive their full funding allocations, officials said that they do not apply financial sanctions to the CNMI and other outlying areas.

-DOL officials noted that the CNMI did not always submit its quarterly and annual performance data on time.2 They also stated that the CNMI did not use DOL's electronic performance reporting system, in part because of limitations in the CNMI's physical infrastructure.3 DOL officials said that
+DOL officials noted that the CNMI did not always submit its quarterly and annual performance data on time.
+They also stated that the CNMI did not use DOL's electronic performance reporting system, in part because of limitations in the CNMI's physical infrastructure.
+DOL officials said that they have had concerns about the reliability of the performance data submitted by the CNMI, which they have addressed by offering technical assistance sessions at annual regional meetings and through e-mails and conference calls with CNMI Department of Labor officials.
+In addition, the DOL grant manager visited the CNMI in March 2015 to provide technical assistance on a variety of grant management and performance topics.

-1Although the Workforce Innovation and Opportunity Act, enacted in July 2014, established new performance measures, these performance reporting requirements did not take effect until program year 2016, which began on July 1, 2016.
+&lt;sup>1Although the Workforce Innovation and Opportunity Act, enacted in July 2014, established new performance measures, these performance reporting requirements did not take effect until program year 2016, which began on July 1, 2016.